wenjie-tu/class-notes/EM/README.md

 * Check out for [course description](syllabus2020.pdf).

-* Four problem sets count toward 20% of the final grade.
+* Four problem sets contribute to 20% of the final grade.